PDF files are convenient to view and share but not so convenient if you want to deal with them on your Mac.

-In this article, we'll be showing you 4 different methods to convert a PDF document into an Excel spreadsheet on a Mac.
-Even if your PDF files are scanned versions (basically images that won't allow direct copy and paste), you can still use some of the methods below to handle the files.
+In this article, we are going to show you four different methods to convert a PDF into an Excel spreadsheet on Mac.
+Even if your PDF files are scanned versions that won’t allow direct copy and paste, you can still use some of the methods below to handle the files.

 Best to use when: you only need to convert a few PDFs, and the files do not contain sensitive business data.